TarzanPrintsBengals

 OK, we admit it!
 Bengals are not your laid-back lap cat!
 They are often quite naughty and can be a handful, they are not for the inexperienced or nervous cat owner!

 The Bengal is also very intelligent for a cat and needs lots of things to keep that brain occupied, lots of interactive play with toys and a playmate.
-Bengals are also very vocal and loud ? they will always tell you when they want something such as food or the litter box to be cleaned out (did I mention they can be fussy over these things?).
+Bengals are also very vocal and loud they will always tell you when they want something such as food or the litter box to be cleaned out (did I mention they can be fussy over these things).
 The Bengal mewo is not easily ignored!

 Although Bengals can be naughty and loud, they are also great fun and love to play with their humans.
 They are affectionate and it is not unusual for them to form a great loyalty to a single member of the household.